Do you have painful clicking, popping or grating sounds in the jaw?

 - Stress management

-Let the therapists at FirstHealth Centers for Rehabilitation help stop the clicking, popping, and grating sounds to decrease your pain and restore your TMJ function.
+Let the therapists at FirstHealth Rehabilitation help stop the clicking, popping, and grating sounds to decrease your pain and restore your TMJ function.
 Talk to your doctor about whether therapy may help you.